komljen/dockerfile-examples/README.md

 ```

 **NOTE:**
-All values in config.yaml except port needs to match directory name where Dockerfile is located.
+Images values in config.yaml needs to match directory name where Dockerfile is located.

 Tested on Ubuntu 12.04.3